CosmosContracts/docs/developer-guides/cosmwasm-contracts/deploy-a-contract.md

 Make sure you follow the [compile a contract](compile-a-contract.md) guide first for your project.
 Once you have a contract compiled in the artifacts/\*.wasm directory, you are ready for this guide.

+This guide will show you how to deploy and interact with a contract using CLI.
+For scripting using Rust, you can use <a href="https://orchestrator.abstract.money/" target="_blank">cw-orchestrator</a>.

 ## Upload

 You need to upload the contract via the CLI to chain.
 To do this, perform the following